Trust-Anchor-Group/LegalLab/README.md

 		* [Specific](ExampleContracts/Tokens/Create/Specific) contains specific examples on how to create tokens.

+			* [Achievement.xml](ExampleContracts/Tokens/Create/Specific/Achievement.xml) creates a unique achievement token that can be awarded to a recipient for special occations.

 			* [DemoToken.xml](ExampleContracts/Tokens/Create/Specific/DemoToken.xml) creates a simple token with a friendly name, that can be used for demo.